 C) Database solutionManyy spreadsheets throughout finance departments are utilized before input into the financial system.
 There is a tendency to transfer information manually from one spreadsheet to another to meet the needs of different teams.
 Replacing the spreadsheets with a database solution would rationalize the number of inputs and lead to effort savings for the front-line police officers and police staff.

 D) Customize reports

-It is clear that cultural, process and technology change is required if police forces are to deliver both sustainable efficiencies and high-quality services.
-In an environment where for the first time forces face real cash deficits and face having to reduce police officer and support staff numbers whilst maintaining current performance levels, the current finance delivery models require new thinking.
+Cultural, process, and technology change is required if police forces deliver sustainable efficiencies and high-quality services.
+In an environment where for the first time, forces face real cash deficits and have to reduce police officer and support staff numbers while maintaining current performance levels, the current finance delivery models require new thinking.